OrangeSpyderMan/inkplate10-weather-cal/README.md

   image download and e-paper refresh.
 Omit it when using an older or third-party server.
 - `calendar.refresh_interval` - how often you want the device to wake up and check for a new image.
+- `calendar.retries` - whether to make one immediate image retry while awake.
+  Set to `0` to disable it; values above `1` are accepted for compatibility but still result in only one immediate retry.
+- `calendar.retry_interval_minutes` - deep-sleep interval after both image
+  attempts fail.
+Defaults to 15 minutes.
 - `ntp.timezone` - the timezone you live in (in "Olson" format), otherwise the client might not wake at the expected time.
 - `mqtt_logger.broker` - the MQTT broker reachable from the Inkplate when remote diagnostics are enabled.
 - `mqtt_logger.debug` - publish detailed diagnostics over MQTT; defaults to `false`.
 Serial logging remains verbose.